solita/solita.github.com/_posts/2018-05-23-We-are-developers.md

 ![We are developers!](/img/we-are-developers/overview.jpg)

-I had the opportunity to attend to We Are Developers, a developer conference in Wien, with more than 8000 attendees.
+I had the opportunity to attend to We Are Developers, a developer conference in Vienna, with more than 8000 attendees.
 Unlike many other conferences I have been frequenting, this one is not centered around any specific technology.
 It also has wide scale of presentations.
 There were sessions on oauth2 and vue.js details, even a session called 'Stupid tricks with enums'.
 On the other hand, there were panel discussions on topics of AI ethics, or how to deal with burn-out and stress at intensive workplaces.
 Other than making it necessary to check carefully which sessions I was attending, I found it interesting to be able to change the abstraction level and attend many sessions I did not have any previous knowledge of.

 ![Ready to attend](/img/we-are-developers/badge.jpg)

-Wien was an interesting place to visit - my first time there.
+Vienna was an interesting place to visit - my first time there.
 It was a surprise to figure out it's the 6th largest city in Europe, ahead of Barcelona for example.
 There were not a lot of high buildings either, whole city was filled with old buildings of moderate height.
 Graffiti and street art on the other hand was abundantly present everywhere.
 Conference attendees included a large number of developers and recruiters from nearby places such as Berlin.

 ### The nicer Steve